Detroit Shock: The final season in Detroit (2009)

 Three games into the 2009 season, Bill Laimbeer announced his resignation as head coach.
-Rick Mahorn would take over as head coach.
+He was succeeded by Rick Mahorn.
 The Shock struggled in the first half of the season.
-However, in the second half, they would bounce back to ultimately finish with an 18–16 record, which was good enough to clinch a playoff berth for the seventh straight year.
+However, they bounced back in the second half to ultimately finish with a 18–16 record, which was good enough to clinch a playoff berth for the seventh straight year.
 In the first round, the Shock swept the Atlanta Dream to advance to their fourth straight Eastern Conference Finals against the Indiana Fever.
-In the Eastern Conference Finals, the Shock were defeated by the Indiana Fever in three games, missing the WNBA Finals for the first time since 2005.
+In the Eastern Conference Finals, the Shock were defeated by the Fever in three games, missing the WNBA Finals for the first time since 2005.

 The end of the Detroit era

-On October 19, 2009, the Associated Press reported that a Shock official stated that the team would be relocating to Tulsa.
+On October 19, 2009, the Associated Press reported that a Shock official stated that the team was relocating to Tulsa, Oklahoma.
 The following day, the decision was officially announced at a press conference in Tulsa.

+Revival

+On June 30, 2025, Detroit was officially announced as one of three cities to receive new WNBA teams, along with Cleveland and Philadelphia.
+Detroit is scheduled to begin play in 2029 at Little Caesars Arena.